 So, while your average upper night guard accounts for the top teeth and the opposing bottom teeth, a flat plane occlusal guard only molds to the top teeth; the bottom teeth rest against a flat surface.
 These night guards work well for patients with disclusion or malocclusion (bad bite).

-5. Over-the-counter night guards
+5. Astron night guards

 Comparing night guard production processes: traditional vs. digital